HubSpot vs. Mailchimp: Marketing Automation

 The great news is technology is at your fingertips!

 At Dijy, the HubSpot and Mailchimp debate has come up time and time again.
 Which is better?
 Which allows for automation and is easiest to use?
+How can you use the platform to power your marketing?

 Let’s Start with the Basics